peteroupc/html3dutil/doc/H3DU.CurveEval.md

  <a name='H3DU.CurveEval.findArcLength'></a>
 ### (static) H3DU.CurveEval.findArcLength(e, u)

-Finds the approximate <a href="H3DU.CurveEval.md#H3DU.CurveEval_vertex">arc length</a> between the start of the curve described by the given curve evaluator object and the point at the given U coordinate.
+Finds an approximate <a href="H3DU.CurveEval.md#H3DU.CurveEval_vertex">arc length</a> between the start of the curve described by the given curve evaluator object and the point at the given U coordinate.
 This method calls the evaluator's <code>arcLength</code>
-method if it implements it; otherwise, calculates a numerical integral using the <a href="H3DU.CurveEval.md#H3DU.CurveEval.findTangent">H3DU.CurveEval.findTangent</a>
+method if it implements it; otherwise, calculates a numerical integral using the <a href="H3DU.CurveEval.md#H3DU.CurveEval.findTangent">H3DU.CurveEval.findTangent</a> method.
-method.

 #### Parameters